~ Originally posted on Dec 4, 2016.

 What is it that we have, I had questioned myself many a time.
 Acquaintance?
 No. Friendship?
 Not just.
 Crush?
 I was there.
 Infatuation?
 Certainly not.
 Love?
 Maybe.
 I was not sure yet.
 You weren’t either, I thought.

-‘The office’ fevicol affixed us more than it should had.
+‘The office’ fevicol affixed us more than it should have.
 You, I, and the office.
 What a story it had been?
 I hope you too get it one day.